Sagar5480/Simple-Calculator-Greeting-Program/README.md

 ## 🧾 Sample Output

 ```
-Enter your first no. 10
+Enter your first no. 15
 Enter your second no. 5
-addition=  15
+addition=  20
-subraction=  5
+subraction=  10
-multiplication=  50
+multiplication=  75
-division= 2.0
+division= 3.0
-Please Enter Your first name John
+Please Enter Your first name Ram
-Please Enter Your last name Doe
+Please Enter Your last name Singh
-Hello, John Doe Welcome To Our home
+Hello, Ram Singh Welcome To Our home
 ```

 ---